RaihanIslamRauf/b-10-a-11-client-side/README.md

   Get instant responses for actions using toast notifications and confirmation modals.

 - **Responsive Design**
-  Fully mobile-optimized layout for seamless experience on any device.
+  Fully mobile and tablet-optimized layout for seamless experience on any device.

 ---